-Post-install FAQ for Symantec Mail Security 7.0 for Microsoft Exchange
+Post-install FAQ for Symantec Mail Security 7.0 and 7.5 for Microsoft Exchange

-This document provides answers to common post-installation and configuration questions about Symantec Mail Security 7.0 for Microsoft Exchange
+This document provides answers to common post-installation and configuration questions about Symantec Mail Security 7.0 and 7.5 for Microsoft Exchange (SMSMSE).

 Question: Where can I find step-by-step configuration instructions?